-- In ICEC Kauniainen we want to use the daycare at large as well as the near (and further) environment as learning environemnts, which can be flexibly adjusted and 'used' according to the needs of the children.
+- In ICEC Kauniainen we want to use the daycare at large as well as the near (and further) environment as learning environments, which can be flexibly adjusted and 'used' according to the needs of the children.
 A word that we value is: Co-creation.
 Children and adults co-create their learning environments.
 There is a balance between daily routines and exploring the environment at large.
-Each group has an own space but we also want to have groups visit each other or possibly swop spaces.
-We also use our own garden as learning environment as well as the close surroundings (parks, sports fields, library, swimming pool) or further surroundings (Espoo & Helsinki museums and cultural centres) - Group trips: trip plans are working well.
-Children enjoyed those trips.
-Children's feedback of these trips are positive and it was motivating for the children to be more involved make more plans for the future. - · Identifying learning opportunities throughout the trips. - Group collaboration on trips: Trip buddy systems (mixed age pair) - Group room areas: Dibber friends, teachers made their own plans for their rooms, teachers collaborated with teachers from other groups, in our unit we also had a sample room to study from, involving children in the planning of their learning areas (questioning and paying attention to their interests)
+Each group has an own space, but we also want to have groups visit each other or possibly swap spaces.
+We also use our own yard as a learning environment as well as the close surroundings (parks, sports fields, library, swimming pool) or further surroundings (Espoo & Helsinki museums and cultural centres). - In all groups we want to use visual support as a bridge.
+We use pictures, drawings/paintings and banners to identify the spaces and learning corners.
+We use our learning friends as part of the learning areas.
+The way we divide and organise the spaces in corners and areas help the children to focus and achieve goals while playing.
+The use of a playboard also help the children to decide their activity, since they can visualize all the areas at once and it is easier to make a choice.
+We are taking into account children's wishes and tastes to create certain corners or areas.